-But the truth?
-I'm doing dishes alone because I want you to stay for a few more hours.
+The truth?
+I’m doing dishes alone because I want you to stay for a few more hours.
 I adore your company, and a night in with friends is my favorite social activity.
-But I'm an introvert and I need a moment alone to breathe.
+But I’m an introvert and I just need a moment alone to breathe.

 A few close friends know how I feel, and will do their best to steer people away from the kitchen.
 (I’ve tried to train my husband, but he’s the most extroverted person I’ve ever met and he just doesn’t get it.
 He even likes to talk to me in the bathroom.
 Honey?
 No, just … no.)

 As much as I hate to interrupt a dinner party to clear dishes, we don’t live in a mansion, and I like to have epic parties that may include a second late-night meal.
 So I need to make some space in my kitchen.
 And as an introvert who loves a party, I like having the excuse to duck out for a minute.
 I need a little alone time to decompress, which is why I send you all into the pool room, or outside to shoot hoops, or to the porch for a cocktail while I do a few dishes, listen to a little Amy Winehouse, and get ready to rejoin the party.

 What I really wish is that I could just excuse myself for a few minutes without comment.
 It seems like in some crowds, the norm these days at a casual party is to do the dishes as a group, but I don’t like to share.
 (Also, honestly, I invited you over for fun, not to do housework.)
 On the rare occasion that we have a hired waiter or bartender at a party, I still sneak into the kitchen to putter around for a few minutes.
 Just a little breather.